 2. Labour and Employment Law Requirements

-To be legally compliant, employers are legally required to create and implement a number of employment policies.
-In Belgium, a distinction should be made between the “Work Rules” which constitutes a mandatory document, and company policies, which are useful but not mandatory.
+In order to be legally compliant, employers are required by legislation to create and implement a number of employment policies.
+In Belgium, a distinction should be made between the “internal work rules” which constitutes a mandatory document, and company policies, which are useful but not mandatory.

-The “Work Rules” must include several mandatory provisions and procedures, which are applicable within the company, such as:
+The “internal work rules” must include several mandatory provisions and procedures, which are applicable within the company, such as:

 - working time schedules;